-To avoid over-pressurizing the analyzer, always be certain to shut off the external upstream valve or regulator before closing the internal downstream isolation valve.
-Always open the internal downstream valve completely before restoring flow to the analyzer.
+To avoid over-pressurizing the analyzer, always be certain to shut off the external upstream value or regulator before closing the internal downstream isolation value.
+Always open the internal downstream value completely before restoring flow to the analyzer.

 4.12Nitrogen Case Purge System